dmbarbour/wikilon/docs/Runtime.md

 Within a context, each thread should have a nursery - a volume of memory that it controls exclusively and hence may garbage collect *without* synchronization.
 This might start as, for example, 256kB.
 Overly large allocations might automatically operate in the shared context memory.
 When full of cruft, the thread is relocated with a fresh nursery.
 As the context fills, we can gradually GC old data.

 Importantly, a thread must never reference into another thread's nursery.

-This requires waiting until memory is 'promoted' from the thread nursery to the shared pace before we share any results.
-Unfortunately, given in-place updates on arrays and so on, it can be difficult to ensure old objects don't reference younger memory without performing a deep promotion of thread memory (that is, promote all data within the nursery).
-There is reason to delay this promotion, for GC efficiency.
-Fortunately, we can mitigate latencies by aggressively promoting thread memory if the context has no ready tasks.
+Given in-place mutations, tasks computed within a thread cannot robustly be shared until said thread promotes its nursery into the shared memory region.
+Conversely, a thread cannot consume the 'result' of an evaluation until said result is promoted into shared memory.
+So each nursery needs to track recently pending tasks and results.

+Promotion of a nursery would reduce efficiency of a per-thread survivor space.
+OTOH, we can heuristically delay promotions based on pending tasks, whether the shared context is already busy, etc. to form a reasonable batch of tasks.

+Effort quotas also require some attention.
+Do I associate efforts with a stream? a task? a context?
+For now, I'll use the context granularity because it's simple to implement.
+I might try to work out something more precise, later, if I feel a strong need to do so.

+Each task should probably also track its dependencies - new tasks produced - such that we don't need to deep-scan a result to complete the evaluation.

 Parallel tasks need special attention.
 They're referenced from one thread but evaluated wholly or partially from another.
 We must delay evaluations that require a values from other threads.